Nkosinathi-Bonga-James-Mncube/Linkedin_post_automation/README.md

 ```
  - `def display_repos()` function is tasked to:
    - Sorting the dataframe in ascending order according using json key "Created_at"(i.e list newest public repository at the top of dataframe)
-   - Retrieves the current date then return the previous offset month value(e.g Todays the 1 FEB 2021 it will return 1 JAN 2021)
+   - Retrieves the current date then return the previous offset month value(e.g If todays the 1 JAN 2021 it will return 1 DEC 2020)
-   - Find any repo that was created from the previous months(e.g Find all repos in JAN)
+   - Find any repo that was created from the previous months(e.g Find all repos in DEC)

 ## On failure (i.e No new repositories have been created for the month)
 ```python